ldsands/UsefulCodeSnippets/OtherSoftware/Linux/Manjaro.md

 - Install other applications I regularly use.

     ```sh
-    # "Pomotroid is a simple and configurable Pomodoro timer."
-    yay -S pomotroid-bin
     # Zoom - Video Conferencing, Web Conferencing, Webinars, Screen Sharing
     yay -S zoom
     # The standard Microsoft Fonts which helps with editing MS Office files